Simple-Robotics/aligator/README.md

 For developer info on benchmarking, see [doc/developers-guide.md](doc/developers-guide.md).

-## Citing Aligator
+## Citing aligator

-To cite **Aligator** in your academic research, please use the following bibtex entry:
+To cite **aligator** in your academic research, please use the following bibtex entry:

 ```bibtex
 @misc{aligatorweb,